Tech-at-DU/BotShop-iOS/P03-Navigation-Setup/content.md

 You should now have a tab bar at the bottom of your simulator and be able to click the tab bar icons to travel between the two pages and see a green screen and a red screen.

 >[action]
->can you add a few more pages and icons to the tab bar?
+>Can you add a few more pages and icons to the tab bar?
+>
 > What is the maximum number of icons a tab bar can hold?